rajguru7/rajguru7.github.io/docs/blog/posts/security-india.md

 Please note that I am not a law student or a lawyer.
 Due to the recent events in India I decided to start thinking about the safety of people in India.
-Full disclosure, I have never looked into civil matters before.
+Full disclosure, I have never looked into civil matters before. <!-- stop -->

 ## Some things to note